JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 That said, can we all agree that the contemplation given to my beliefs ought be weighed independently of my present socioeconomic standing?
 As I've tried to shortly capture, the beaty of the network really shines when it shares the best industry tech with all the classes of society.
 Could introducing "loyalty tiers" as is so common on central exchanges run counter to the ethos that genius can [can come from anyone](https://lnns.co/ZT-4HtxlXVK)?

-## 2.1 Enduring Network Design Considerations
+## 2.1 Enduring Network Design Perspectives

 Expanding on the chief question asked in the video from Meridian,[^ngr] might we take a wholelistic consideration as to the cost of liquidity as it stands today?
 As volumnous comments in the singular conversation forum so far have releaved, liquidity is a key aspect of the network for users, developers, and advocates together.
 Reflecting on the asked investment of time, energy, and composability into interleaving liquidity, might we consider the sum network benefits?